sprice36/BunkerlabsCapstone/README.md

 ## Challenges
 * Even thoght the team considered features for the application that will make the Marketplace better, we had to settle on delivering a product that serves the  needs of the stakeholder, due to time constraints.
 * Using Json Web Tokens for server authentification of admin login was a new concept we first tackled for this project and it was challenging at first.
 * We wanted to ensure that the login and the stored personal information will be safe so we decided to used a SSL Certification.
-The process was a task that any of the team members have performed before so it was time consuming.
+This process was a task that any of the team members have performed before,so it was time consuming.Some the steps involed are:
-The stakeholder purchased a domain so we can point it at the IP address hosted on Linode.
-For the documentation of the process, in order to automatically enable HTTPS on the website, certbot was used.
+** The stakeholder purchased a domain so we can point it at the IP address hosted on Linode.

-## SSL Certification
+** For the documentation of the process, in order to automatically enable HTTPS on the website, certbot was used.
-We made sure to get an SSL certificate to keep the website secure.
-Veterans will be loading their personal information on the website and we want to make sure that it is safe.
-We used CertBot for documentation for the process.
-This was the first time any of us aquired an SSL certificate.
-We had to edit the root and ssh profiles to point the domain at the right IP address.
-After the React component was finished we were able to upload the application to the website.
+** Edit the root and SSH profiles to point the domain at the right IP address.

 ## Phase Two
-Future iterations of this application will be able to have a user login page for the company owner so they can upload pertinent information about their startup, edit their accounts as the business evolves and even delete it if the so desire.
+Future iterations of this application will be able to have a user login page  Upon receiving login credentioals, the company owner can upload relevant information about their startup, edit their accounts as the business evolves and even delete it if they so desire.